ACP in the Research-Verification Loop

 The Agent Client Protocol (ACP) is an open, provider-agnostic protocol designed to address these requirements at the communication layer.
 Unlike agent frameworks that assume a single orchestrator managing all tool calls, ACP defines a standardised interface between any LLM backend and any agent runtime.
 Any tool registered via ACP can be called by any LLM through any ACP-compliant client, and any agent can be backed by any LLM without custom adapters.

-This report reviews ACP’s architecture against Nexus’s Layer 3 requirements, assesses its role in enabling multi-model concurrent validation, and proposes a four-week experimental campaign to validate integration feasibility.
+This report reviews ACP’s architecture against neXus’s Layer 3 requirements, assesses its role in enabling multi-model concurrent validation, and proposes an integration strategy.

 ACP Protocol Architecture